Mythical Beasts of wales

 Afanc

-We get to start our exploration with a Welsh classic, up there with rarebit and bara brith.
+We get to start our exploration with a Welsh classic, up there with Rarebit and Bara Brith.
 The wonderful Afanc is a good old-fashioned Frankenstein's monster of, well, a monster.
-In the same vein as the Cockatrice/Basalisc, or the equally preposterous but somehow real Platypus, the Afanc is described differently in various accounts, but all contain some mash-up of beaver and a crocodile.
+In the same vein as the Cockatrice/Basilisk, or the equally preposterous but somehow real Platypus.
+The Afanc is described differently in various accounts, but all contain some mash-up of a beaver and a crocodile.
 They are lake monsters with the ability to cause plagues, chew up people silly enough to wander into their lakes, or cause floods.
-Described sometimes as a demon with magical powers and the ability to speak in Welsh, which is pretty magical - please never ask me to attempt the same feat.
+Described sometimes as a demon with magical powers and the ability to speak in Welsh, which is pretty magical in of itself - please never ask me to attempt the same feat, I fear I would do a gorgeous language an incredible disservice.
 So fair play to the Afanc, at least it's doing its bit to keep the culture alive.

 Ceffyl Dŵr